inmanta/inmanta-core/docs/model_developers/modules.rst

 constraints.
 Then optionally clone the project repo and install its other dependencies with `poetry install`.
 You can double-check the desired modules are installed in editable mode by checking the output of `pip list --editable`.
-If you want to add another module to the set under development, you can always run `poetry install` on it in a later stage, overwriting the published package that was installed previously.
+If you want to add another module to the set under development, you can always run `poetry install` on it at a later stage, overwriting the published package that was installed previously.

 Working on the dev environment